PreethiArunachalam/DAA_Module_19/EX 1D Linear search.md

 To write a python program for a search function with parameter list name and the value to be searched using string values.

 ## Algorithm
-1.Read the number of elements and store them in a list List 2.Read the value n to search in the list
+1. Read the number of elements and store them in a list List
+2. Read the value n to search in the list
-3.Loop through each element in List
+3. Loop through each element in List
-4.If an element matches n, print "Found" and stop the loop 5.If the loop completes without a match, print "Not Found"
+4. If an element matches n, print "Found" and stop the loop
+5. If the loop completes without a match, print "Not Found"

 ## Program:
 ```